CM Bhagwant Mann Seeks Urgent Relief for Punjab’s Grain Crisis and 9,000 Crore Dues

 What Timely Decisions Would Mean for RMS 2026-27

-Because wheat is now arriving in large quantities, there isn’t much time.
-How successful things are will depend on how much grain is moved each month, how quickly money gets to the road projects, how reliably farmers are paid, and whether workers and agents receive the money that has been withheld.
+Because wheat is now arriving in large quantities, time is short.
+How successful things are will be measured by how much grain is moved each month, how quickly money gets to road projects, how reliably farmers are paid, and if workers and agents get the money that has been held back.

-All of these changes will benefit Punjab’s rural economy and build on each other.
-For the country’s food security, a Punjab purchasing system that isn’t backed up means less risk of spoilage in storage, a more reliable supply for social programs, and easier distribution when inflation or issues around the world put the system to the test.
+All of these changes will build on each other to help the economy of rural Punjab.
+For the country’s food security, a Punjab system for buying grain that isn’t blocked up means less risk of the grain being damaged in storage, a more steady supply for welfare programs, and easier distribution when inflation or problems around the world put the system to the test.

-Mann was direct in Delhi, but focused on solutions: pay what is owed, match financial rules to what is happening on the ground, and move the grain as quickly as the season requires.
-The Minister Joshi’s promise to carefully consider the situation, along with the concrete action of providing special trains, now sets the stage for choices that can bring stability to the mandis and help farmers when they need it most.
+Mann was direct but focused on solutions when he was in Delhi: pay what is owed, make the financial rules match what’s happening in reality, and move the grain as quickly as the season requires.
+Joshi, the Union Minister, said he would carefully look at the situation, and has already taken some concrete steps, like the special trains.
+This now opens the way for decisions that can make the mandis stable and help farmers when they need it most.